Ingrown hairs

 When to see a doctor

-If there is severe inflammation, signs of infection (such as pus, increasing pain or fever), or if ingrown hairs recur frequently, it is advisable to consult a dermatologist.
-Professional treatments or medication may be necessary to resolve the problem and prevent future incidents.
+In cases of severe inflammation, signs of infection (such as pus, increasing pain, or fever), or frequently recurring ingrown hairs, it is advisable to consult a dermatologist.
+Professional treatment or medication may be necessary to resolve the problem and prevent future occurrences.

 Similar terms